Azure-Samples/aistudio-python-quickstart-sample/README.md

 # Azure AI Studio: Python Quickstart Sample

 > [!WARNING]
-> Features contained in this repository are in preview.
+> **Features used in this repository are in preview.
 Preview versions are provided without a service level agreement, and they are not recommended for production workloads.
-Certain features might not be supported or mvght have constrained capabilities.
-For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).
+Certain features might not be supported or might have constrained capabilities.
+For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/en-us/support/legal/preview-supplemental-terms/).**

 ## 🔎 | Explore Azure AI Studio Features

 This repository contains a copilot quickstart sample that can be used with the [Azure AI Studio preview](https://learn.microsoft.com/azure/ai-studio).
-To learn more, explore these resources:
+Explore these resources to learn more about this supports:

 * [Azure AI Studio](https://learn.microsoft.com/azure/ai-studio) - build, evaluate & deploy AI solutions from one space.
 * [Azure AI services](https://learn.microsoft.com/azure/ai-services/what-are-ai-services) - AI models & APIs accessible from Azure AI Studio.